|

 The roof just sits on the rails and is kept down by its weight.
 When

-closed it needs to be anchored down with three screws, the fourth anchor
+closed it needs to be anchored down with four screws, the fifth anchor

 point is at the motor.
 For this size of the observatory I had to order a heavy